WojtekKamilowski/CI_PP5_HSBS/README.md

 ### Newsletter Signup Form

-HiStory Books Store uses Mailchimp to collect email addresses from users who would like to subscribe for store's newsletter.
+HiStory Book Store uses Mailchimp to collect email addresses from users who would like to subscribe for store's newsletter.
 It is on purpose very simple, just enough that a user enters email address & click on the subscribe button.
 The newsletter content is to inform about sales or new books added to the store available on website.